SmiNat/Entertainment/README.md

     [*_rust_notify.WatchfilesRustInternalError: error in underlying watcher:
-    IO error for operation on /.../entertainment.db-journal: No such file or directory*] during the first attempt to run application (moment when new database is set up), just terminate the proccess, delete entertainment.db file that was created during the proccess and try again with commend *uvicorn main:app --reload*
+    IO error for operation on /.../entertainment.db-journal: No such file or directory*] during the first attempt to run application (moment when new database is set up), just terminate the proccess, (optionally: delete entertainment.db file that was created during the proccess) and try again with commend:
+    *uvicorn main:app --reload*
 4) Use OpenAPI on http://127.0.0.1:8000 to execute endpoints.